KyoSleep1/KyoSleep1/README.md

 ## I'm a Self-Taught Programmer

 - 🌱 I’m currently learning about almost everything related with Computer Graphics, Web Development, Machine Learning, and Modding in general.
-- 👯 I’m looking to collaborate with other people to create tools that can help the society in the future.
+- 👯 I’m currently working at @EufoniaStudios
 - 😄 Pronouns: She/Her.
 - 🥅 2023 Goals: Survive.
 - ⚡ Fun fact: I feel very curious about the humand mind, so I'm planning to study psychology as a second career.